Grounded-DI/DI-LogicRunner/LogicRunner_medical_triage_hypo.md

 Domain-Aware: Operates with internal models for law, diagnostics, physics, and ethics.

+This system replaces guesswork with controlled reasoning.
+It doesn't just answer - it explains why, and does so the same way every time.

 ---

 > ⚠️ **Note:** This demonstration is for **educational purposes only**.